lixiannn/secure_code_review/README.md

     ```python
     # assuming authorization check is done only on the UI level
     @app.get("/update_exam_score")
-    def update_exam_score(student_id: int):
+    def update_exam_score():
-        # authorization check should have been done here before proceeding e.g. this function should only be accessible after logging in with admin credentials
+        # authorization check should have been done here before proceeding
+        # e.g. this function should only be accessible after logging in with admin credentials
         request_args = request.args.to_dict()
         student_id = request_args.get("student_id")
         score = request_args.get("score")